 Structural Engineer Report

 Structural engineers are consultants who specialize in buildings’ structural integrity.
-In advanced cases of foundation damage, you may need to have a structural engineer inspect your home and its foundation and write up a report on any problems.
+In advanced cases of foundation damage, you may need to have a structural engineer inspect your home and its foundation and write up a report detailing issues and possible solutions.
 This report can cost anywhere from $300–$1,500.

 Unseen Obstacles